adamwdraper/flexview/README.md

 After building several large single page apps, I wanted to share the layout concepts that have worked very well for me.

+As this uses Flexbox the browser support can be found at [caniuse.com](http://caniuse.com/#search=flex).

 View `index.html` for a full example of the HTML.
 The styles are written in SCSS in `css/sass/uis`.

 ## Layout Overview